 Yes and no.

-I’m not convinced that stuffing keywords into your URL, title, and header tags has any value from a relevance standpoint.
+Stuffing keywords into your URL, title, and header tags no longer has value from a relevance standpoint.
 It might be beneficial from a copywriting or user experience standpoint.
-But, you don’t need to feed Google a lot of keywords for it to understand what your article is about anymore.
-So that’s dead.
+But, you no longer need to feed Google a lot of keywords to please the algorithm.
+RankBrain’s artificial intelligence officially killed that.

-However, I do believe there are still 3 keyword research related things that you should do before writing new blog posts.
+However, I do believe there are still 3 keyword research related things that it would behoove you to do.
 Those things are.

 - Determine the ideal phrase you’re targeting and its potential search volume.